amitrash/myMath/README.md

 #Polynom:
 This class represents a Polynom with add, multiply functionality, it also should support the following: 1.
 Riemann's Integral: https://en.wikipedia.org/wiki/Riemann_integral 2.
 Finding a numerical value between two values (currently support root only f(x)=0).
 3. Derivative

+#Junit test:
+a test in a Junit format, using asserts (assertEqual, assertTrue). there are some tests that check specific cases.